I find that spinning yarn is a very relaxing and enjoyable hobby. You can create different types of yarn by varying the texture, tightness, and ply.

 The techniques can be blended to create a yarn somewhere in the middle.
 For example, I prefer to spin carded fibers using a worsted short draw method.

 It's even more satisfying to make something using your own handspun yarn!
 Carding fiber before spinning will produce a clean, smooth yarn.
 It will also help to evenly distribute the natural texture and color variations.

 Most raw fiber needs to be combed or carded.
 Carding wool prepares it for making wool roving and ultimately for spinning.

 I am amazed at how many different types of fiber there are for making yarn.
-They can come from plants, animals, or manmade synthetics.
-Regardless of the source, each type has unique properties and a way of being processed into something useable.
+They can come from plants, animals, or man-made synthetics.
+Regardless of the source, each type has unique properties and a way of being processed into something usable.